atsurinBeatrice/s2001reporting3/README.md

   git config --global user.email "atsushi.kitagawa@dxc.com"
   git config --global user.name "atsurinange"

-4) Enable renv on Environments of "Project Options"

-5) Update following R initial settings
+4) Update following R initial settings
 - .Renviron     for definition where is global cache
-- .Rprofilel    for definition of custom logger to enable logging high-level info
+- .Rprofile     for definition of custom logger to enable logging high-level info

+5) Enable renv on Environments of "Project Options"

+6) (Option) chmod the renv folder for project library in case of collaboration with other users
+- chmod -R g+rwx renv/library/R-4.3/x86_64-pc-linux-gnu/renv

-6) Pull your own branch from Remote Repo(GitHub)
+7) Pull your own branch from Remote Repo(GitHub)

-7) Create your own Rscripits under the project folder
+8) Create your own Rscripits under the project folder

-8) Install required R packages
+9) Install required R packages

-9) Take a snapshot of renv.lock
+10) Take a snapshot of renv.lock

-10) Commit and push to your own branch.
+11) Commit and push to your own branch.